 Why the University of Edinburgh is investing £1.5m in social enterprises

-Earlier this year the University announced it was investing £1.5m to support local social enterprises.
+In January 2018 the University announced it was investing £1.5m to support local social enterprises.
 Why did the University do this, and what did the University invest in?

 The University of Edinburgh is committed to making a sustainable, significant and socially responsible impact in the local community, nationally and globally.
 Investing in local, Scottish and UK social enterprises is one way that it achieves this.